Sulfide scavenging by-products in NGLs

-A midstream oil & gas company was facing a challenge in their collection system: solids were building up at their gas processing plant.
+A midstream natural gas company faced a challenge in their collection system: solids were building up at their gas processing plant.
 Initially, the customer suspected their triazine-based sulfide treatment system was generating dithiazine in the natural gas liquids.
 After attempting to adjust their treatment system to reduce by-product formation, they started to look upstream at the stations feeding into their plant.

 Quantitative Raman Spectroscopy is a set of proprietary tools that enable fast, easy chemical measurement using an all-optical technique.
-OndaVia has developed a large suite of analysis methods applicable to the oil & gas industry.
-Based on customer requests, we have developed a test method for monoethanolamine (MEA) and dithiazine in natural gas liquids and slop water samples.
-For hydrocarbon analysis, this method requires an extraction step into aqueous solution, followed by analysis via our standard amine part-per-million analysis methods.
+OndaVia has a large suite of analysis methods applicable to the oil & gas industry.
+Based on customer requests, we developed a test method for monoethanolamine (MEA) and dithiazine in natural gas liquids and slop water samples.
+For hydrocarbon analysis, this method requires an extraction step into aqueous solution.
+The water analysis proceeds via our standard amine part-per-million methods.
 The result is a few-minute test with portable instrumentation that provides quantitative, ppm-level measurements of amine or dithiazine in natural gas liquids.

 Quantitative Raman Spectroscopy